natalieagus/50005/docs/Programming Assignment/pa2/03-submission.md

    - **Task**: Implement logging of CPU, memory, and network usage during file transfers, and analyze these logs to identify and optimize inefficient parts of the protocol.

 4. **Documentation of Efficient Practices**:
-   - Description: Document best practices for writing efficient and sustainable code.
+   - **Description**: Document best practices for writing efficient and sustainable code.
-   - Task: Include a section in the README detailing efficient coding practices and optimizations used in the project, encouraging the use of these practices in future development.
+   - **Task**: Include a section in the README detailing efficient coding practices and optimizations used in the project, encouraging the use of these practices in future development.

 ### Inclusivity Ideas